KristalTeam/TasqueManager/README.md

 ### Moderator commands

 - `/timeout [user] [duration] [reason]` - Times out a user for the specified duration with an optional reason.
 The user will be notified via DM.
+- `/ban [user] [delete_messages] [reason]` - Bans a user from the server with an optional reason and the amount of messages to delete.
+The user will be notified via DM.

 ### Owner-only commands